 4. No Air should be able to enter the mask.
 You should feel reduced air pressure within the mask.
 The mask should feel like it is being sucked towards your face.

 Positive Pressure Test:

-1. Put the mask on and adjust straps until mask fits securely.
+1. Put the mask on and adjust straps until the mask fits securely.
 Do NOT open the filter canister or attach the filter canister to the mask.

 2. Use your hand to cover the gas mask’s exhaust area located directly beneath the filter attachment area.